margheritatonon/approximation-II-assignment/README.md

 # Approximation Assignment

 ## Exploring Aliasing and the Sampling Theorem
-Illustrate the effects of sampling and aliasing:
+This assignment aims to illustrate the effects of sampling and aliasing, by:

-* Generate a continuous-time signal.
+* Generating a continuous-time signal.
-* Sample it at various rates (above and below the Nyquist rate).
+* Sampling it at various rates (above and below the Nyquist rate).
-* Apply the Fourier Transform to analyze the sampled signal.
+* Applying the Fourier Transform to analyze the sampled signal.
-* Visualize aliasing and proper reconstruction techniques.
+* Visualizing aliasing and proper reconstruction techniques.

 ## How to use: